Peter Barnes

-A total of 434 war graves marked by bronze plaques are contained in the Adelaide River War Cemetery.
+A total of 434 war graves marked by bronze plaques are contained in the NT war cemetery.

 The burials are made up of 14 airmen of the RAF, 12 unidentified men of the British Merchant Navy; one soldier of the Canadian Army; 18 sailors, 181 soldiers and 201 airmen of the Australian Forces and seven men of the Australian Merchant Navy.